Basilar invagination and cervical spine instability

 Patients with assimilated anterior C1 arches usually have evident Atlantoaxial dislocation.
 Chiari malformation patients with Atlas assimilation generally have type 1 BI (basilar invagination caused by craniocervical instability where the odontoid process invaginates inside foramen magnum or Type 2 Basilar Invagination (which is not associated with instability but with flattened base cranium) and are reported with higher rates of craniocervical junction instabilities when compared with those “pure” Chiari malformation.

 Dynamic examinations may provide additional evidence of atlantoaxial instability.
 Although Atlas assimilation per se is not considered an unstable configuration, further and detailed evaluations of patients with Chiari malformation associated with Atlas assimilation are necessary.
 Some associated unstable configurations required concomitant craniocervical junction fixation.”

 Finally, again this is something we see in many people.
 Atlas assimilation is or has occurred.
 The patient has many MRI images of the problem and their doctors are trying to decide the best route based on what they are seeing on the MRI.
 But there may be a need for additional evidence of atlantoaxial instability to plot a proper treatment course.
 A course that may not need surgery and a course where surgery is recommended to fuse the area because of excessive craniocervical junction instabilities.

 The problem of pre and post-surgical apnea

-In this case the traction, which the doctors called an effective pre-operative treatment, caused issues of sleep apnea and that patients should be monitored closely for respiratory dysfunction.
+In this case, the traction, which the doctors called an effective pre-operative treatment, caused issues of sleep apnea, and patients should be monitored closely for respiratory dysfunction.